elixirschool/elixirschool/_posts/2019-01-03-elixir-kaffe-codealong.md

   A codealong to help connect Kafka to your Elixir project with the wrapper Kaffe.
 ---

-# Connecting Elixir to Kafka with Kaffe: a codealong

 If we want to use the popular messaging system Kafka with our Elixir projects, we have a few wrappers we can choose from.
 This blogpost covers integrating one of them, [Kaffe](https://github.com/spreedly/kaffe), which doesn't have a lot of resources and therefore can be tricky to troubleshoot.

 In this codealong we'll build a simple Elixir application and use Kaffe to connect it to a locally running Kafka server.
 Later we'll cover a couple of variations to connect a dockerized Kafka server or an umbrella Elixir app.